Quand

 Art

-with his lovely daughter Maja Tranemose.
-Below a picture from
+his lovely daughter Maja Tranemose.

 A